 Type 6 can be associated with a slightly overactive colon, excess potassium in the diet or sudden dehydration.
 It can also happen with increased blood pressure from stress, frequent use of homemade spices, or excessive use of energy drinks or laxatives.

-Type 7 is referred to as diarrhea, which are completely liquid stools without any solid pieces.
+Type 7 stool refers to diarrhea, which are completely liquid stools without any solid pieces.
 They are usually accompanied by signs of dehydration as well as abdominal pain.

 It can be caused by many types of illnesses, like viruses, intestinal infections and lactose intolerance.
 It is often common in children or older adults that do not have adequate amounts of intestinal flora that help with digestion.